CleverInsight/waddle-node-sdk/README.md

  note:can`t able to update metric name

-To update metric name need to pass bucketId and metricId and also.
+To update metric name need to pass bucketId and metricId and data's like.
-        user_id
+        user_id : string
-        tag
+        tag : string

 ## Anomaly